dr1pvfx/hdrstills/README.md

 A simple GUI application for converting images with PQ (Perceptual Quantizer) color space using ImageMagick.

+EXPERIMENTAL STUFF -- NO GUARANTEES -- MIGHT SET YOUR MACBOOK ON FIRE - I DONT TAKE ANY RESPONISIBILITY

 Experimental, we are supposed to use CICP tags instead , but thats not well supported yet, so embedding a ICC profile seems to be the most reliable way

+##
+added the .zip file that contains a built macos .app   just download that if you dont want to bother with the code.

 ## Prerequisites